 Try things on.

 If I haven’t worn something in two seasons, it goes.
 I know that if I haven’t reached for something in two years it means I won’t in the near future.
-And I never miss the item after I get rid of it.
+And I never find that I miss the item after I get rid of it.

 Store items you hold onto for sentimental reasons.

-Some items need to be kept but don’t need to be taking up valuable real estate in our closets.
 If there are items you want to hang onto for sentimental reasons, add them into a pile of their own and find proper storage for them outside of your closet.
+For me, I usually put these items in a plastic bin or I store them in a space bag.

 Part ways with high maintenance items.